Herbycheck/Unity-Tutorial-Test/README.md

         Instantiate(Bullet,transform.position, Quaternion.identity);
     }
 ```
-> In this case we only shoot if we started the Event, meaning we have to let go of the shooting button and then click again. **DON'T** forget to update the Input Manager inside the Player.  <br>
+In this case we only shoot if we started the Event, meaning we have to let go of the shooting button and then click again. **DON'T** forget to update the Input Manager inside the Player.
-> next up I will change my Enemies behaivour so that it destroys itself when it touches the Bullet:
+Next up I will change my Enemies behavior so that it destroys itself when it touches the Bullet:
 ```C#
 private void OnCollisionEnter(Collision collision)
     {